Ovid/scott-adams-games/README.md

     bin/ScottCurses games/pirate_adventure.dat

-For hacking, it's great to be able to run both games side-by-side to compare divergences in behavior.
+For hacking, it's great to be able to run both games side-by-side with the C<-a> (action) switch to compare divergences in behavior:

+    bin/ScottCurses -a games/mini-adventure.dat 2>c_trace.txt
+    bin/scott.pl    -a games/mini-adventure.dat 2>perl_trace.txt
+    vimdiff c_trace.txt perl_trace.txt

+That usually shows where the code paths diverge.